IslandControl/EG-Sector-File/README.md

 Create each feature of the airport individually in the following order, first = lowest:

-+ Boundary/grass outline - emcompass the entire airfield with this
++ Boundary/grass outline - (encompass the entire airfield with this)
-+ Aprons
 + Parking positions
 + Taxiways
 + Runways
++ Aprons
++ Buildings
+These Polygon drawings create the TFL file

++ Stands lines
 + Taxiway lines
 + Stop bar lines
+The create the GEO file

 You do not need to add taxiway or holding point labels.